 How to fix 'APFS encrypted volume won't accept password' without data loss?

-Step 1: Recover lost data from encrypted volume with iBoysoft Mac Data Recovery
+Step 1: Recover lost data from encrypted volume with iBoysoft Data Recovery for Mac

 Tutorial to recover lost data from encrypted APFS volume

-Note: If your Mac get unbootable, you need to plug the hard drive to another Mac computer or run macOS from an external drive, and then install and download iBoysoft Mac Data Recovery.
+Note: If your Mac get unbootable, you need to plug the hard drive to another Mac computer or run macOS from an external drive, and then install and download iBoysoft Data Recovery for Mac.

-Step 1: Launch iBoysoft Mac Data Recovery.
+Step 1: Launch iBoysoft Data Recovery for Mac.
 Click "Find Lost APFS Partitions" on the top right corner.
 The program will list all connected hard drives.

 Step 2: Choose the drive that contains your APFS encrypted volume, then click "Next".
 Then you will see all APFS volumes on the selected drive.